Brinkleigh Hansen

 Brinkleigh Hansen (born December 16, 2009) is an American swimmer who specializes in open water events.
-At the 2024 World Aquatics Junior Open Water Swimming Championships, Hansen won the 5km open water event and won silver in the 3km knockout sprint.
+At the 2024 World Aquatics Junior Open Water Swimming Championships, Hansen won the 5 km open water event and won silver in the 3 km knockout sprint.

-On April 8, 2025, Hansen won her first US National Title in the 10km open water event which qualified her for the 2025 World Aquatics Championships.
+On April 8, 2025, Hansen won her first US National Title in the 10 km open water event which qualified her for the 2025 World Aquatics Championships.

-Hansen competed at the 2025 World Aquatics Championships in the 10km, 5km, and 3km knockout sprint events.
+Hansen competed at the 2025 World Aquatics Championships in the 10 km, 5 km, and 3 km knockout sprint events.
 Hansen was the youngest member of Team USA at the 2025 World Aquatics Championships.

 Medals

-At the 2024 World Aquatics Junior Open Water Swimming Championships, Hansen won the 5km open water event and won silver in the 3km knockout sprint.
+At the 2024 World Aquatics Junior Open Water Swimming Championships, Hansen won the 5 km open water event and won silver in the 3 km knockout sprint.